Tata Capital

 (([email protected];))

-Oct 16 (Reuters) - Indian asset manager Canara Robeco's CANE.NS shares listed at a premium of 5.4% to their issue price in their pre-open trading debut on the National Stock Exchange on Thursday.
+Oct 16 (Reuters) - Indian asset manager Canara Robeco's CANE.NS shares jumped 13% in their trading debut on the National Stock Exchange on Thursday, valuing the company at around 60 billion rupees ($681.42 million).

-The Mumbai-based firm's stock opened at 280.25 rupees, above the 266 rupee issue price.
+The Mumbai-based firm's stock rose to 302 rupees, above the 266 rupee issue price.

-Its IPO was subscribed nearly 10-fold earlier this week, led by a heavy demand from qualified institutional buyers, who subscribed 26-fold their reserved quota.
+Canara Robeco's IPO was led by a strong demand from qualified institutional buyers, who subscribed 26-fold their reserved quota.
 In comparison, retail investors' portion was subscribed two-fold.

-Canara Robeco Asset Management is the first public debut by an Indian asset manager this year, adding to the growing list of financial services firms tapping the capital markets.
-ICICI Prudential AMC IICL.NS is expected to list soon.
+Canara Robeco is the first public debut by an Indian asset manager this year, adding to the growing list of financial services firms tapping the capital markets.
+ICICI Prudential AMC IICL.NS is expected to later this year.

 (Reporting by Yagnoseni Das in Bengaluru; Editing by Harikrishnan Nair)